anthology-inc/at23-power-automate-workshop/README.md

 3. Enter `URL` in the `Name` field
 4. Select `string` in the `Type` field
-5. Enter in the full URL to your Anthology Student enviroment in the `Value` field
+5. Enter the full URL to your Anthology Student environment in the `Value` field

 ![Screenshot of the URL variable step](screenshots/32.png)